smyyhzai/ID_Assignment2/README.md

 - Add to cart allows users to add the products to their cart at the bottom right of the screen

  Checkout page (from the cart)
+- Billing address form and payment information

+ Checkout successful (from checkout page)
 - Allows users to checkout and leave a review of their shopping experience
+- Lottie animation used to show users that their order is shipping (animation of shipping)

 Rewards page
 - Allows users to collect points and view all rewards available
 - Every $10 spent should give 1 star
-- 5 stars can be exchanged for either a spin on the wheel or $10 off the next purchase
+- 5 stars can be exchanged for either a spin on the wheel or $5 off the next purchase
 - Spin the wheel will be in the reward page
-- Lottie animation while waiting for the wheel to spin
+- Spin the wheel rewards will include no reward, 5% discount, 10% discount, 20% discount, $2 off next purchase
+- Coupon will be added into the list of rewards

 Profile page
 - Profile page allows users to log in or create their own account using API and restDB